aybabtme/servlet_asg1/README.md

+# Bullshit Assignment
-# Bullshit Assignment\nThis assignment is crap.
+This assignment is crap.